muhamdazkaa/Growtopia_AutoHotkey_Script/Universal Auto Clicker/README.md

 - Coordinates are in the target window's **client coordinate space**, so they stay consistent across window positions and screen resolutions
 - If the target window is closed while a loop is running, the loop stops automatically

+## Important

+- may in some condition is bugging.